paritytech/parity-bridges-common/bin/runtime-common/README.md

 `verify_chain_message` function checks that the message may be delivered to the bridged chain.
 There are two main checks:

 1. that the message size is less than or equal to the `2/3` of maximal extrinsic size at the target chain.
 We leave `1/3` for signed extras and for the storage proof overhead;

 1. that the message dispatch weight is less than or equal to the `1/2` of maximal normal extrinsic weight at the target chain.
 We leave `1/2` for the delivery transaction overhead.

-## Helpers for using at the Target Chain
+## Helpers for the Target Chain

 The helpers for the target chain reside in the `target` submodule of the [`messages`](./src/messages.rs) module.
 The structs are: `FromBridgedChainMessagePayload`,